 Late stage:

-At this point, your bird will be severely ill and may have difficulty breathing, paralysis, and even death.
+At this point, your bird will be severely ill and could have difficulty breathing, paralysis, and even death.

-The treatment for PDD is largely supportive with the goal of improving your bird’s quality of life.
-Treatment may include a combination of antibiotics, antifungal drugs, and anti-inflammatory medications.
-In some cases, surgery may be required to reduce the size of the proventriculus.
+Treating PDD is largely supportive with the goal of improving your bird’s quality of life.
+Treatment can include a combination of antibiotics, antifungal drugs, and anti-inflammatory medications.
+In some cases, surgery will be required to reduce the size of their proventriculus.

 The best way to prevent PDD is to ensure your birds are kept in a clean and hygienic environment.
 All cages, toys, and perches should be cleaned regularly with disinfectant.
 It’s also important to limit their contact with other birds that could be infected with the disease.